jpgacrama/recruitment-platform/HighLevelReq/UserProfilePage/ListOfCandidateStates.rst

 Description:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following are Candidate's states as displayed in this Recruitment Platform
+The following candidate state's are displayed in this recruitment platform:

     1. Initial Recruitment Interview
     2. Request Applicant to submit Recruitment-related Requirements -> Link to items 1 and 2 only
     3. In Process.
 This could mean any of the following things, in any order:

         a.
 Technical Interview
         b.
 Initial Client Interview
         c.
 Technical test